The founders of a Washington coast substance abuse treatment center are hoping to bring their holistic treatment model to Camas.

 Although he and Paulson would normally host town hall meetings to get to know neighbors in-person, Feldman said the COVID-19 pandemic has put a damper on that type of outreach.
 Instead, the Discover Recovery founders have created the discoverrecovery-camas.com website to help answer questions, and urged neighbors to reach out via email to firstname.lastname@example.org.

 As part of the city’s application review process, a sign stating the proposed site-use changes was posted in front of the property on Feb.
 4. The city deemed the Discover Recovery application “technically complete” on Feb.
 12, and the application is current under review.

-The proposal will soon go through the city’s public hearing process with the Camas Planning Commission and Camas City Council.
-Notice of those hearings will be published in the Post-Record as well as on the city’s website, and neighbors will receive letters notifying them of the public hearing dates.
+The proposal will soon go through the city’s public hearing process with Camas hearings examiner.
+Notice of the hearing will be published in the Post-Record as well as on the city’s website, and neighbors will receive letters notifying them of the public hearing dates.